|

 raises the curtain, revealing Kong, chained

 to a large steel cross.
-Next, Denham calls
+Next, when Denham calls

-a mass of reporters in, and all the rumors about
+a mass of reporters in, all the rumors about

-the New York media are about to be proven true.
-As they
+the New York media are to be proven true.

 snap pictures of Kong and Ann, the flashes

-annoy the ape but, worse yet, he mistakes
+annoy the ape, and, worse yet, he mistakes

 Kong